fuzhouch/hashbld/README.md

 Note that we may see a lot of warnings from command when compiling bytecode, this is because the released haxelib library version is behind the development of Haxe compiler.
 It can be annoying because the warnings can hide the true errors.
-The section "Q & A" for details.
+The section Q & A for details.

 I'm working on a solution.
 Will update.